KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

 .. code-block:: python

-  ds = ProcessManager().service(DataStore)
+  ds = process_manager.service(DataStore)

 is the DataStore, and similarly the other 'master' objects can be called.
 Resetting will clear the process manager singleton from memory, and now the macro can be rerun without any errors.

-Note: restarting the jupyter kernel also works, but might take more time because you have to re-execute all of the necessary code.
+Note: restarting the Jupyter kernel also works, but might take more time because you have to re-execute all of the necessary code.